ScreenParse

 ScreenParse Dataset

-A large-scale dataset with 21M dense UI annotations across 771K screenshots, featuring 55 semantic classes—significantly more comprehensive than existing datasets.
+A large-scale dataset with 21M dense UI annotations across 771K screenshots and 55 semantic classes, making it significantly more comprehensive than existing datasets.

 Webshot Pipeline